xzxuan16/RLinf-Docs/docs/source/index.rst

 **RLinf is unique with:**

 - Embodied Agent Support
-- Native adapters for VLA models: `OpenVLA`_, `OpenVLA-OFT`_, `π₀`_
+- Fast adaptation support for mainstream VLA models: `OpenVLA`_, `OpenVLA-OFT`_, `π₀`_
-- Plug-and-play connectors for CPU- and GPU-based simulators: `ManiSkill3`_, `LIBERO`_
+- Support for mainstream CPU & GPU-based simulators via standardized RL interfaces: `ManiSkill3`_, `LIBERO`_
 - Enabling the first RL fine-tuning of the π₀ model family with a flow-matching action expert.

 **RLinf is fast with:**

-- automatic online-scaling mechanism: GPU switching within 1 second.
+- Online Scaling Strategy: dynamically scales training resources, with GPU switching performed within seconds.
-- Auto-scheduling policy: automatically selects the most suitable execution mode based on the training workload.
+- Auto-scheduling Strategy: automatically selects the most suitable execution mode based on the training workload.
 - Improves efficiency by 20-40% while preserving the on-policy property of RL algorithms.

 **RLinf is flexible and easy to use with:**